Ultimaker/UltimakerMarlin/README.md

 and can perform the arc with nearly constant velocity, resulting in a nice finish.
 Also, less serial communication is needed.

-*Temperature Oversampling:*

-To reduce noise and make the PID-differential term more useful, 8 ADC conversion results are averaged.

 *Endstop trigger reporting:*

 If an endstop is hit while moving towards the endstop, the location at which the firmware thinks that the endstop was triggered is outputed on the serial port.